 Rompope / Ponche de Leche: A hot or cold beverage popular during holidays.
 It is made out of milk, sugar, vanilla, egg yolks, condensed milk, cream, and sugar cane alcohol.
 Can be served with or without alcohol.
 Ice cream can also be made from this flavor.

 Guayusa: A holly tree in the Ecuadorian rainforest.
-A herbal tea can be made out of the leaves of the guayusa tree, which has energetic, antioxidant, and anti-inflammatory properties.
+Herbal tea can be made out of the leaves of the guayusa tree, which has energetic, antioxidant, and anti-inflammatory properties.

 As you can see in this Ecuadorian Food Guide, even though Ecuador is a small country, its gastronomy is extensive and varied.
 Make a bucket list of all of the dishes you want to try, most definitely you will discover new flavors and sensations that you have not tasted before!